delphidabbler/codesnip/README.md

 The following support is available to CodeSnip users:

 * A comprehensive help file.
-* A [read-me file](https://raw.githubusercontent.com/delphidabbler/codesnip/master/Docs/ReadMe.txt) that discusses installation, configuration, updating and known issues. [^1]
+* A read-me file that discusses installation, configuration, updating and known issues.
+There are different versions of this file for each edition of CodeSnip: one for the [standard edition](https://raw.githubusercontent.com/delphidabbler/codesnip/master/Docs/ReadMe-standard.txt) and another for the [portable edition](https://raw.githubusercontent.com/delphidabbler/codesnip/master/Docs/ReadMe-portable.txt). [^1]
 * The [Using CodeSnip FAQ](https://github.com/delphidabbler/codesnip-faq/blob/master/UsingCodeSnip.md).
 * The [CodeSnip Blog](https://codesnip-app.blogspot.co.uk/).
 * CodeSnip's own [Web Page](https://delphidabbler.com/software/codesnip).

 There's also plenty of info available on how to compile CodeSnip from source - see below.

 > [^1]: The linked read-me file is the most recent version.
 It can change from release to release.

 ## Source Code